South Carolina vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 16, 2021

 South Carolina vs. Vanderbilt College Football Odds, Plays and Insights

 Oddsmakers heavily favor the South Carolina Gamecocks (3-3, 0-0 SEC) when they host the Vanderbilt Commodores (2-4, 0-0 SEC) on Saturday, October 16, 2021 in a matchup between SEC rivals at Williams-Brice Stadium.
-South Carolina is favored by 20 points.
-An over/under of 51 is set for the contest.
+South Carolina is favored by 18.5 points.
+The over/under is 51 for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.